Joran: The Princess of Snow and Blood: Characters

 He is the leader of the Kuchinawa, a group opposed to the rule of Tokugawa Yoshinobu, the shogun.
 He first worked for the shogun using the Karasumori clan's rare blue blood, performing inhuman experiments to create super beings.
 He then attempted to create artificial Changelings for his own benefit.

 Production and release

 On February 9, 2021, the anime original television series was announced in a press conference by Bushiroad.
-The series was animated by Tatsunoko Production (under their Bakken Record label) and directed by Susumu Kudou.
+The series was animated by Bakken Record and directed by Susumu Kudou.
 Rika Nezu served as series composition writer, and co-wrote the scripts with Kunihiko Okada.
 Kano Komiyama designed the characters, and Michiru composed the series' music.
-It premiered on March 31, 2021 on streaming platforms and aired from April 7 to June 23, 2021 on NTV's AnichU programming block and other channels.
+It premiered on March 31, 2021, on streaming platforms and aired from April 7 to June 23, 2021, on NTV's AnichU programming block and other channels.
 Raise A Suilen performed the opening theme song "Exist" and the ending theme song "Embrace of Light".
 Crunchyroll streamed the series worldwide outside of Asia.
 Medialink has licensed the series in Southeast Asia and South Asia.
 Aniplus will release the series in South Korea.